EASY! 5 Steps to Planting a Sensory Garden for Kids

 A garden is a beautiful way to provide stimulation for young children.
 Close your eyes and think in your mind about all the sounds, tastes, smells, sights and textures in the garden.
 Can you think of anything more appropriate for the development of young children?
-Click here to read more from the National Association of Child Development
+Click here to read more from the National Association of Child Development.

-Sensory garden activities
+Sensory garden ideas for preschool

-It’s super cinchy to plant a sensory garden for kids.
+It’s super cinchy to plant a sensory garden for preschool.
 The first thing you need to do is decide what kinds of plants you want to plant.
 Here are some great choices for each kind of sensory processing.
 There are plenty of others, but these are some I thought of easily.
 Can you imagine the paradise of a garden full of amazing scents, textures and colors?

 I can because we have one here at Little Sprouts.
 I feel so good knowing every time we go out to the garden, the kids are forming thoughts, and firing brain development pathways.
 It’s super satisfying to know you are doing something wonderful for your kids’ future.

 HERBS!
 Any kind of herbs have strong, wonderful aromas.
-Some that are particularly wonderful are lemon balm, lemon grass, rosemary, thyme, mint and basil.
+Some that are particularly wonderful are lemon balm, lemongrass, rosemary, thyme, mint, and basil.